SSoelvsten/bdd-benchmark/README.md

 - Only use a single core.

 - Packages with a unique node table and a memoization table will have a ratio between the two of 16:1.
+The initial number of entries in the unique node table (and the operation cache in turn) is 256 times the number of variables.

 - Dynamic variable reordering is disabled.